 This new Plan refers to standardisation as a facilitator in fields such as the control and reduction of microplastics, the assurance of the quality of the waste collected that will be used in products and the creation of a secondary market in the EU.

 It focuses on sectors with a greater potential for the successful implementation of circular economy measures such as electronics and ICT, batteries and vehicles, packaging, plastics, textiles, construction and building, food and water.
-Its Annex sets out an implementation calendar for the 2020-2022 period of the legislative framework on matters such as product sustainability, waste reduction, key value chains or the role of the citizen.
+Its Appendix sets out an implementation calendar for the 2020-2022 period of the legislative framework on matters such as product sustainability, waste reduction, key value chains or the role of the citizen.

 As with the first Action Plan, standardisation will be involved in this strategy, providing support and responding to the needs of the new framework.
-In the The Spanish Association for Standardization, UNE, the horizontal aspects in this field have their strategic coordination in its Circular Economy Advisory Committe.
-This Committee has prepared the document 'The Circular Economy and Standardisation' aimed at standardisation committees with the objective of transmitting the potential of their activity in order to facilitate this transition through the incorporation of the circular economy in the standards.
+In the Spanish Association for Standardization, UNE, the horizontal aspects in this field have their strategic coordination in its Circular Economy Advisory Committee.
+This Committee has prepared the document 'The Circular Economy and Standardization' aimed at standardisation committees with the objective of transmitting the potential of their activity in order to facilitate this transition through the incorporation of the circular economy in the standards.
 Precisely, the various standardisation committees involved in areas in which the new Action Plan will play a key role and allow them to transfer the vision of the different sectors involved.